Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 for i in {1..10}; do curl -k --resolve api.${KUADRANT_ZONE_ROOT_DOMAIN}:443:${INGRESS_HOST} "https://api.$KUADRANT_ZONE_ROOT_DOMAIN/cars" && sleep 1; done
 ```

-We should see `409`s start returning after the 5th request.
+We should see `409 Too Many Requests`s start returning after the 5th request.

 ### ❺ Define the Gateway AuthPolicy